SECTION 3: What Drives Real Estate Prices in Phuket and How to Ascertain Value

 While the median household wage in Thailand may still be low by western standards, the influx of Burmese workers for low-wage, labour-intensive jobs is a solid indicator of the growing prosperity among Thai households.

 A strong economy has created a rising tide in wealth, which has (so to speak) lifted all boats, and the net-worth of most Thai nationals in Phuket continues to climb.
-That said, most local salaries are not high enough to afford those developments targeted at foreigners, but there are plenty of areas on the island where housing is affordable to someone on a local wage.
+That said, most local salaries are not high enough to afford those property developments targeted at foreigners, but there are plenty of areas on the island where housing is affordable to someone on a local wage.

 For the local population, the traditional ratio of house prices to wages does determine affordability, and any change in this ratio will affect the demand within the local market.
 But if the price gap between local developments and those targeting foreign buyers becomes too wide, there could be a knock-on effect for “foreign property prices”.